 Forms and Policies

-If a student is unable to provide dates of immunization to Measles, Mumps and Rubella, he or she may document immunity by blood test at the student's expense.
+All students born after 1956 must provide a statement of immunization against Measles, Mumps and Rubella (MMR), giving the month and year of immunization.
+A statement of "up to date" is not sufficient.
+Two doses of Measles (Rubeola) vaccine, two doses of Mumps vaccine, and one dose of Rubella are required.
+You must have been at least 12 months old when the first vaccine dose was received.
+If a student is unable to provide documented dates of immunization to Measles, Mumps and Rubella, he/she may provide blood test titer results that verify immunity.
 If this testing shows no immunity to Measles, Mumps, or Rubella, the student may register following documentation of the first dose of MMR, with the second to follow in 30 days, if required.

 Immunizations for the following diseases are recommended, but not mandatory: chickenpox (varicella), hepatitis A, hepatitis B, polio, and tetanus.
 The most recent tetanus booster should have been within the past 10 years.
 Immunization against meningococcal meningitis is recommended for college students.